Skip to content

 Fig.4 - Connect to Slack

-4. Authorize connection: In the connection page on your web browser, click to select a workspace at the top-right corner.
+4. Authorize connection: In the connection page on your web browser, click to select a workspace at the left corner.
 Then click the Allow button to continue.

 slack-authorize-connection